 But do they fare well in the rain?
 The answer is debatable because no jacket is truly waterproof.
 Water still leaks into any jacket, it’s only a question of when.
 But since textiles have fewer perforations, they typically last longer over mesh.

-A textile jacket with proper ventilation and a full-sleeve removable inner liner is the most versatile jacket and would be a welcome staple in any adventure rider’s closet, especially in Vietnam where a bright sunny afternoon can turn into heavy downpour in a snap.
+A textile jacket with proper ventilation and a full-sleeve removable inner liner is the most versatile gear and would be a welcome staple in any adventure rider’s closet, especially in Vietnam where a bright sunny afternoon can turn into heavy downpour in a snap.

 Taichi’s all season RSJ 710 is a good example and is a staple at Onyabike Adventures.
 This jacket provides adequate protection, interior liners, and water resistance.